isomerpages/moe-geylangmtdpri/_about-us/Our Rich Heritage.md

 </figure>

 <p style="text-align: justify;">Over the years, the school has established a distinctive Christian culture based on an ethos founded on shared beliefs and values.
 This is reflected in the following ways:
-* The school chaplains are pastors from the Methodist Churches.
+* The school chaplains are pastors from the Methodist Churches.<br>
-* All members of the Board of Management (BOM) have connections with the Church.
+* All members of the Board of Management (BOM) have connections with the Church.<br>
-* Sports houses are named after people from the Methodist Mission.
+* Sports houses are named after people from the Methodist Mission.<br>
 * Archer House (Red) is named after Mrs Raymond L Archer.
-Her husband, Rev Archer, was a Methodist Bishop in the 1950s.
+Her husband, Rev Archer, was a Methodist Bishop in the 1950s.<br>
 * Means House (Yellow) is named after Mrs Paul B Means.
-Her husband, Rev Means, was the editor of the Malaysian Message, an official organ of the Singapore area of the Methodist Episcopal Church in the 1930s.
+Her husband, Rev Means, was the editor of the Malaysian Message, an official organ of the Singapore area of the Methodist Episcopal Church in the 1930s.<br>
 * Lau House (Green) is named after Mrs E S Lau.
 Mrs Lau was the first local Principal of GMGS from 1931 to 1941.
-Her husband, Rev Lau, was the pastor of the English section of the Geylang Chinese Methodist Church.
+Her husband, Rev Lau, was the pastor of the English section of the Geylang Chinese Methodist Church.<br>
-	* Mitchell House (Blue) is named after Miss Mabel Mitchell, Principal of GMGS from 1949 - 1950.
+* Mitchell House (Blue) is named after Miss Mabel Mitchell, Principal of GMGS from 1949 - 1950.<br>

 <figure>
 <img src="/images/5%20Staff%201957.jpg">